akiru-brew/Vader-Juice/Readme.md

 ## Barrelling

-The plan is to split the beer inteo 2 barrels for secondary conditioning.
-One with lactose sugar and vanilla to give a hint of advocat, and one with whiskyd infused wood chips to give the barrel aging flavour.
+The beer was into 2 barrels for secondary conditioning.
+One with 50g of lactose sugar and a chopped up vanilla pod to give a hint of advocat, and one with 20g whisky infused wood chips to give the barrel aging flavour.
 These are both experiments to see how well they work.

-Given that the barrel isn't the final destiantion for these beers it makes sense to replace the ait with CO2 so that the beer has less to react with.
+Given that the barrel isn't the final destiantion for these beers it makes sense to replace the air with CO2 or NO2 (for the advocat and whiksy variants respectively) so that the beer has less to react with.

 ## Lessons learnt

 * Add lipohop during the mash out - it takes a while to get going.
-* Having since spoken to a real brewer, splitting a brew into 2 mashes when volumes is an issues is perfectly reasonable.
+* Having since spoken to a real brewer, splitting a brew into 2 mashes when volumes is an issues is perfectly reasonable, it's called reiteration mashing.
-* Dual mashing is preferable to too much grain in the pipe, this leads to low efficiency.
-* Additional water can always be boiled off.
+* Reiteration mashing is preferable to too much grain in the pipe, this leads to low efficiency. however reiteration has it's own inefficiencies to worry about.
+Alternatively additional water can always be boiled off.
+Next time I need to do this I shall have to plan carefully.
+* Do not put too much grain in the pipe.
+* Do not forget to add filters.

-## Bottling
+# Bottling

 Putting the label in portrait allows for a differnt duck, but they don't quite fit.
 I may reseve this style for anything over 10% - the tall duck acts as a warning to others.